awwad/uptane/README.md

 >>> dd.add_target_to_director(new_target_fname, filepath_in_repo, vin, ecu_serial)
 >>> dd.write_to_live()
 ```
-As a result of the above, the Director will instruct ECU 11111 in vehicle 111 to install file5.txt.
-Since this file is not on (and validated by) the Image Repository, the Primary will refuse to download it (and a Full Verification Secondary would likewise refuse it even if a compromised Primary delivered it to the Secondary).
+As a result of the above attack, the Director will instruct ECU 11111 in vehicle 111 to install file5.txt
+Since this file is not on (and validated by) the Image Repository, the Primary will refuse to download it
+(and a Full Verification Secondary would likewise refuse it even if a compromised Primary delivered it
+to the Secondary).

-#### *Running an Arbitrary Attack on the Image repository w/ no compromised keys*
+#### *Running an Arbitrary Package Attack on the Image repository w/ no compromised keys*

 ```
 >>> do.arbitrary_package_attack(new_target_fname)